The news has been abuzz recently with two big cybersecurity-related announcements which have been people worried about their personal cyber hygiene.

 - Communication – Turns out, your employees are not mind readers.
 You must communicate your cybersecurity and compliance standards, as well as best practices and expectations.
 You should do this on a continuous basis.

 - “Open Door” Policy – Your employees should always feel free and confident to ask questions and raise concerns, especially in the realms of information and data security.
-You should receive these inquiries in a non-judgemental way.
-Take these as opportunities to teach and reinforce.
+You should receive these inquiries in a non-judgmental way.
+Take these as opportunities to teach and reinforce personal cyber security habits.

 - Correct and Explain – If you have an employee who does not follow the rules, correct the behavior immediately, but also take the time to explain.
 Employees need to understand their place in the security and compliance of your organization.
 Some rules and protocols seem silly and or unnecessary if you do not fully understand the need for them.
 For example, I recently had to speak to an employee about a protocol they failed to follow.
 The person was dismissive at first until I explained why the protocol was in place.
 After that, this person became an ambassador for helping spread the word about the protocol and its importance.
 This never would have happened if I had simply told the employee “do as you are told” with no discussion.